Scaruffi.com

 Why I worked on this

-While frequenting this website I came across a request for a volunteer to “restyle” and redesign some of this very old site’s most important pages.
-It was a unique challenge and a chance to increase the accessibility of a website used by many.
+While browsing this site I found a request for a volunteer to “restyle” some of its most important pages.
+It was a unique challenge and a chance to make a widely used website more accessible.

-Photo of me pondering- standing with my hand to my chin
+Photo of me with my hand to my chin, pondering while looking towards the "Why I worked on this" copy

 Background